LCD, LED, Or OLED: Which Is Best for You?

 LED vs. LCD.
 We can say that LCD has the worst viewing angle; LCD generally has a lower viewing angle.
 If you notice that your monitor or screen looks shadowy from some angles, that can mean that it uses a nematic panel- an LCD panel that offers a low viewing angle.

-Overall, the viewing angle category is something that OLED and LED have the more significant advantage.
+Overall, the viewing angle category shows that OLED and LED have a more significant advantage.

 Ranking: 1.
 OLED; 2.
 LED; 3.
 LCD

 LCD vs. LED display.
 Affordability-wise, you can expect that an LCD screen display is less expensive than an LED display.
 LCD TV or LCD screens are cheaper because of the technology used to manufacture them.
 LCD screens are thicker and use an older version of lighting technology than the one used in an LED display.